 The Sunshine Coast may not be as popular as the Gold Coast but it is less expensive and still has plenty to offer.

 What’s the weather like?

-And it will come as no surprise that possible severe weather that may affect the area from time to time is also as it is in Brisbane; cyclones and flooding.
-Those looking to move to this area and concerned about flooding should take a look at the Sunshine Coast Council’s Flood Information Map.
+And it will come as no surprise that possible severe weather that may affect the area from time to time.
+Those looking to move to this area and concerned about flooding should do some research.

 Here’s a map of the Sunshine Coast

 The Sunshine Coast can be broken down into three main areas: